2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/github-orgs.md

     Users who are a part of *any* of the listed teams will be able to access that profile.
 Add `2i2c-org:hub-access-for-2i2c-staff` to all
-    `allowed_teams` so 2i2c engineers can log in to debug issues.
-If `allowed_teams` is not set, that profile is not available to anyone.
+    `allowed_groups` so 2i2c engineers can log in to debug issues.
+If `allowed_groups` is not set, that profile is not available to anyone.

     ```{note}
     We used to allow restricting which profiles users can see based on what